 Tocklai – the pioneer institute on tea research

 It was established in 1911 in Jorhat, Assam.
-Obviously the Indian tea industry considers the establishment of Tocklai tea research institute as a landmark event.
+Obviously the Indian tea industry considered the establishment of Tocklai tea research institute as a landmark event.
 A new era for the tea industry began in India along with it.
-It started as the ‘Tocklai Experimental Station’.
-However, later in 1964, the Tea Reserch Association took over its management in the greater interest of tea research.
+Though it was started as the ‘Tocklai Experimental Station’ initially, later on in 1964, the Tea Research Association took over its management in the greater interest of tea research.

 As the name indicates, research is the most important core activity of TTRI.
 Tocklai has covered almost all aspects of tea cultivation and processing within the scope of its research activities.
 The tea output statistics in the region indicates the success of Tocklai’s research initiatives.
 The total tea production in the Assam region has almost tripled within a half century which is nothing less than spectacular.
 And Assam’s tea industry is indebted to Tocklai for this stellar performance.

-Some of the TTRI’s tea research initiatives includes:
+Some of the TTRI’s key tea research initiatives includes:

 1. Agronomy –